bridgecrewio/checkov-vscode/README.md

 A few immediate to-do items include:

 1. Keep the editor decorations active if the active editor is changed (they go away if you switch to a new file and then switch back)
-2. Figure out a way to scan more dynamically without actually running a scan every time the user edits the file (maybe on save?)
+2. Figure out a way to scan more dynamically without actually running a scan every time the user edits the file (e.g., when the file is saved, but it would be nice to do it more real-time)

 ## Docs for VSCode extensions